Battle of Kohima: Relief

 The British 2nd Division, commanded by Major General John M. L. Grover, had begun to arrive at Dimapur in early April.
 By 11 April, the Fourteenth Army had about the same number of troops in the area as the Japanese.
 The British 5th Brigade of the 2nd Division broke through Japanese roadblocks to relieve 161st Brigade in Jotsoma on 15 April.
 The British 6th Brigade took over 161st Brigade's defensive position (the "Jotsoma Box"), allowing the 161st Brigade with air, artillery and armour support to launch an attack towards Kohima on 18 April.
-After a day's heavy fighting, the leading troops of the Brigade (1st Battalion, 1st Punjab Regiment) broke through and started to relieve the Kohima garrison.
+After a day's heavy fighting, the leading troops of the Brigade (1st Battalion, 1st Punjab Regiment and tanks of the 149 Regiment Royal Armoured Corps) broke through and started to relieve the Kohima garrison.
 By this point, Kohima resembled a battlefield from the First World War, with smashed trees, ruined buildings and the ground covered in craters.

 Under cover of darkness, the wounded (numbering 300) were brought out under fire.
 Although contact had been established, it took a further 24 hours to fully secure the road between Jotsoma and Kohima.
 During 19 April and into the early hours of 20 April, the British 6th Brigade replaced the original garrison and at 06:00 hours on 20 April, the garrison commander (Colonel Richards) handed over command of the area.
 6th Brigade observers were taken aback by the condition of the garrison; one battle hardened officer commented: "They looked like aged, bloodstained scarecrows, dropping with fatigue; the only clean thing about them was their weapons, and they smelt of blood, sweat and death."

 Miyazaki continued to try to capture Garrison Hill, and there was heavy fighting for this position for several more nights, with high casualties on both sides.
 The Japanese positions on Kuki Picquet were only 50 yd from Garrison Hill, and fighting was often hand-to-hand.
 On the other flank of Garrison Hill, on the night of 26/27 April, a British attack recaptured the clubhouse above the Deputy Commissioner's bungalow, which overlooked most of the Japanese centre.